MSCloudCAM: Multi-Scale Context Adaptation with Convolutional Cross-Attention for Multispectral Cloud Segmentation: Methodology

 \subsection{Overview}

-MSCloudCAM is a multispectral semantic segmentation network that integrates a Swin Transformer encoder with dual context modules, a cross-attention fusion mechanism, and a lightweight combined attention refinement block.
+MSCloudCAM is a multispectral semantic segmentation network that integrates a hierarchical vision backbone e.g. Swin Transformer \cite{liu2021swin} encoder with dual context extractor modules, a cross-attention adaptation mechanism, and a lightweight (only adds 1.7M trainable parameters) combined attention refinement block.
 The model is designed to capture long-range spectral–spatial dependencies while retaining fine-grained local structure.
 A multi-stage decoder with auxiliary supervision produces the final dense predictions.
 The overall pipeline is illustrated in Fig.~\ref{fig:architecture}.